Dmitriy1594/Convolutional-Layers/README.md

 In this directory you can find images for your tests.

 ## src
-In directory you should have 2 fies:
+In directory you should have 2 files:
 - [x] convolve2.py

 ## convolve2.py